Self-Care Tips For Alzheimer's Caregivers: How Caregivers Can Prioritize Mental Health

 To find a support group, you may want to reach out to local organizations, ask healthcare providers, or look online.
 The Alzheimer’s Association provides several support groups for individuals with Alzheimer’s and other related dementia diagnoses, as well as their caregivers.
 These groups are held both virtually and in person and are led by trained peers or professionals.

-Online therapy for caregivers
+Online therapy for caregivers of people with Alzheimer’s disease

 Many Alzheimer's caregivers can benefit from mental health services, but therapy may be particularly useful if you’ve been noticing symptoms of chronic caregiver stress or burnout.
 However, for individuals providing in-home caregiving, finding time to attend in-person therapy sessions can be difficult.
 Online therapy platforms typically offer mental health services via phone, videoconferencing, or live chat.
 Also, some platforms offer 24/7 in-app messaging, which allows you to contact your therapist in between sessions, and they’ll respond as soon as they can.

-The efficacy of online therapy for caregivers
+The efficacy of online therapy for Alzheimer’s disease caregivers

-A 2017 meta-analysis published in the Journal of Clinical Neurology sought to evaluate cognitive behavioral therapy (CBT) for caregivers of people with dementia.
+2017 meta-analysis published in the Journal of Clinical Neurology sought to evaluate cognitive behavioral therapy (CBT) for caregivers of people with dementia.
 After assessing 12 randomized controlled trials, the researchers found that CBT can effectively reduce symptoms of stress, depression, anxiety, and unhelpful thoughts.
 Another study published in Clinical Interventions in Aging found that online therapy effectively improved the emotional well-being of both caregivers and individuals with dementia.

 Cognitive behavioral therapy (CBT) is a type of talk therapy that can often reduce symptoms of depression, anxiety, and stress.
 The process aims to identify and challenge negative thought patterns and then help the individual learn how to replace those thoughts with more accurate ones.
 As the individual’s thoughts change, they can often shift their behaviors to be more productive.